 In May 2014, Latin America was the stage for the 13th International Public Communication of Science and Technology Conference (PCST 2014).
 It was the first time that this important international conference had reached the region since its launch in 1989, and it provides a good opportunity to discuss science communication in Latin America.
 The region is huge and extraordinarily diverse.
 As such, this article is only the starting point of a conversation on the subject: here the author presents an overview of the field in the region, highlighting some of the landmarks and discussing some challenges faced.

-Latin America, PCST Conference, hands on science centres, science journalism, policy for science communication, science communication researchView tags for the article
+hands on science centres, Latin America, PCST Conference, policy for science communication, science communication research, science journalism

 In May 2014, Latin America was the stage for the 13th International Public Communication of Science and Technology Conference (PCST 2014).